 Being an adult gamer comes with limitations we didn’t think we’d have as kids.
-Sure, we can buy games, but do we have time to play them?
-No.
+Sure, we can buy games, but do we have the time to actually play them?
+No, not really.

-As a kid, I thought I’d have a tonne of money for games and could game all the time without my parents telling me not to.
+As a kid, I thought I’d have a ton of money for games and could game all the time without my parents telling me not to.
 Oh yeah!

-As far as money goes, as the breadwinner in my house, I’m responsible for earning enough money to keep food on the table and a roof over our heads, which I do (barely).
+As the breadwinner in my house, I’m responsible for earning enough money to keep food on the table and a roof over our heads, which I do.
+We scrape by most of the time, but we make it.
 We have debts, but that seems to be a common thing in this day and age.
 I have limited money to play with at the end of the month, which means I have to be frugal with my game choices.